If you see a deceased kangaroo on the road

-If you see a dead kangaroo on the road, check if there is a joey in the pouch.
-Mum may be dead, but the joey may not be.
+If you see a deceased kangaroo on the road, check if there is a joey in the pouch.
+Mum may have passed, but the joey may not be.
 Please be aware of your own safety if pulling off a busy road.

 If you find a live joey in a deceased female kangaroo, remove it gently from the pouch.
 If it has a firm clasp on the teat you may need to cut the teat from the kangaroo, but make sure the cut end has a safety pin or similar so it cannot be swallowed.